 You must provide workers with the information, training, instruction and supervision they need to work safely.
 This includes suitable training on electrical risks on site, so that everyone knows how these risks can be eliminated or minimised.

-You and other PCBUs on site (eg contractors) must ensure any electrical equipment you use or provide is operated safety and maintained so that it remains safe.
+You and other PCBUs on site (eg contractors) must ensure any electrical equipment you use or provide is operated safely and maintained so that it remains safe.
 You should take into account the nature of the work and the conditions.
 WorkSafe New Zealand (WorkSafe) recommends that you keep maintenance records.

 Electric shock and serious injuries